phetdam/numpy-lapacke-demo/README.rst

 From source
 ~~~~~~~~~~~

+   Important Note:

+   Linking against Intel MKL has proven to be rather difficult.
+The linker line
+   suggested by the Intel Link Line Advisor leads to fatal errors during
+   runtime since some symbols cannot be found, while using the single dynamic
+   library ``libmkl_rt.so`` appears to work only when the environment variable
+   ``MKL_INTERFACE_LAYER`` is set to ``GNU,ILP64`` or ``GNU,LP64``.
+Other
+   values result in segfaults whenever MKL functions are called.

 TBD.
 However, the code will be written so that the C extensions can be built
 with either `Intel MKL`__, `OpenBLAS`__, or standard system CBLAS and LAPACKE
 implementations.
 But note that unless linked against Intel MKL using ILP64